iaciac/lobanet/events.md

 ### How to reach the venue
 * If you are coming by car, use the SatNav code RG41 5BP
-* If you are coming by train, take a taxi from Wokingham station
+* If you are coming by train, take a taxi from Wokingham station In case of problems, the organizers can be reached under 0118 936 3575.

 ### Accomodation
 Participants who need accomodation for Thursday night should make their own hotel reservation in Wokingham or the surrounding area, using the website [www.booking.com](http://www.booking.com/).